-11.8.2.8 As detailed in Table 11-10, potential impacts on offshore helicopter operations in the vicinity of the Caledonia OWF will be mitigated through the development of an LMP in agreement with key aviation stakeholders and through the provision of the positions and heights of structures to the CAA, MoD and DGC to enable appropriate marking on aeronautical charts.
-The movement of floating WTGs between the Caledonia OWF and wet storage locations will also be notified to enable promulgation to key aviation stakeholders.

-- 11.8.2.9 The Caledonia OWF is more than 9nm (16.7km) from the nearest offshore helideck and more than 2nm (3.7km) from HMRI X-Ray. - 11.8.2.10 Embedded mitigation measures with respect to notification, charting, marking and lighting will make all pilots aware of permanent obstacles in the Caledonia OWF, and it is assumed that pilots will comply with aviation regulatory requirements.
+- 11.8.2.8 As detailed in Table 11-10, potential impacts on offshore helicopter operations in the vicinity of the Caledonia North Site will be mitigated through the development of an LMP in agreement with key aviation stakeholders and through the provision of the positions and heights of structures to the CAA, MoD and DGC to enable appropriate marking on aeronautical charts. - 11.8.2.9 The Caledonia North Site is more than 9nm (16.7km) from the nearest offshore helideck and more than 2nm (3.7km) from HMRI X-Ray. - 11.8.2.10 Embedded mitigation measures with respect to notification, charting, marking and lighting will make all pilots aware of permanent obstacles in the Caledonia North Site, and it is assumed that pilots will comply with aviation regulatory requirements.
 The ultimate responsibility for seeing and avoiding obstacles rests with pilots.